Sarctiann/Sarctiann/README.md

 ## *Short Intro:*

 + 👋🏼 Hi I'm Sebastián Atlántico Rodríguez Capurro
-+ 🚼 I'm Corrientes, Argentina and I was born in 1990
++ 🚼 I'm Corrientes, 🏠 Argentina and I was born 📆 in 1990

-+ All my life I was surrounded by 🎹musical instruments🎸 and 💻computers🖥.
-So it's no coincidence that I've spent my entire life creating my own 🔊sounds, 🎶music, 📄programs, and 🏹custom articles.
++ All my life I was surrounded by 🎹 musical instruments and 💻 computers.
+So it's no coincidence that I've spent my entire life creating my own 🔊 sounds, 🎶 music, 📄 programs, and 🏹 custom articles.

 + Not long ago I started in formal programming, and I love it, I learned Python3 PHP, C, C ++, Rust, JS among others.
 And I became a linux user ❤ so there I met the power of the terminal 😍.